bradeneast/bradeneast.com/src/blog/Change the color of list markers with CSS.md

 The web is mostly lists.
 Think about it.
 What comes up when we search Google?
 How would we navigate any website without a **list** of possible pages to visit (a menu)?

 That said, not everything on the web *looks* like a list.
-It's easy to I want to share a quick, pure CSS way to add colored list markers, without the use of an image.
+It's easy to un-style a list, but is there a pure CSS way to add colored list markers, without the use of an image?

 Here's a simple unordered list.